Skip to content

 Underground Vault Tour

 While exploring Edinburgh, you must check out the underground vaults.
-These vaults were built in the 17th Century.
+These vaults were built in the 17th century.
 These vaults lie under Edinburgh’s Old Town.
-While on this tour you will learn about the murders, witches and the people who stayed in these creepy vaults.
-To add to your experience, your guide will also dress in period-appropriate costume for the full effect to transport you back to the 17th century.
+While on this tour, you will learn about the murders, witches and the people who stayed in these creepy vaults.
+To add to your experience, your guide will also dress in a period-appropriate costume for the full effect to transport you back to the 17th century.

 Accessibility:

-Unfortunately due to the 2-foot step into the vaults, this attraction may not be suitable for some people who have mobility impairments.
+Unfortunately, due to the 2-foot step into the vaults, this attraction may not be suitable for some people with mobility impairments.

 Edinburgh Zoo

-Do you love animals, nature, and the preservation of the earth?
+Do you love animals, nature, and the preservation of the Earth?
 Then this is the place for you.
-Edinburgh Zoo is “at the forefront of species conservation worldwide”.
-With many attractions and species to see, you’ll want to make Edinburgh Zoo your number one attraction to see!
+Edinburgh Zoo is “at the forefront of species conservation worldwide.”
+With many attractions and species, you’ll want to make it your number one attraction!

-The Edinburgh Zoo Gardens is a must-visit, it has over 120 tree species.
-The gardens provide nourishment for the animals and has a focus on habitat creation.
+The Edinburgh Zoo Gardens is a must-visit.
+It has over 120 tree species.
+The gardens provide nourishment for the animals and focus on habitat creation.

-The Koala Territory will educate you on the Koala world, and how a Koala’s body works.
-Here, you will be able to get photos with the Koalas and see baby Kalari.
+The Koala Territory will educate you on the Koala world and how a Koala’s body works.
+You can also take photos with the Koalas and see baby Kalari.

-At Penguins Rock you will find Europe’s largest outdoor Penguin Pool, home to many penguins.
-You will be able to witness the penguins playing with a waterfall and a diving board.
+At Penguins Rock, you will find Europe’s most significant outdoor Penguin Pool, home to many penguins.
+You can witness the penguins playing with a waterfall and a diving board.

 Dynamic Earth

-Dynamic Earth will take you on a journey back to the Big Bang, through space, to the depths of the ocean.
-Showing you all the marvels of the world.
+Dynamic Earth will take you back to the Big Bang, through space and the ocean’s depths, showing you all the world’s marvels.

-One of the wonders offered here is the 360 degree Showdome, where you will experience: The Apollo Story, the wonders of Supervolcanoes, and We Are Stars.
-The Apollo Story will teach you about man’s first landing on the moon, the Supervolcanoes experience will teach you all about the Earth’s volcanic underworld, and the We Are Stars show will teach you about the cosmetic galaxies and the origins of the earth.
-You will find these amazing stories along with many many more experiences for all the family to enjoy.
+One of the wonders offered here is the 360-degree Showdome, where you will experience The Apollo Story, the wonders of Supervolcanoes, and We Are Stars.
+The Apollo Story will teach you about man’s first landing on the moon, the Supervolcanoes experience will teach you all about the Earth’s volcanic underworld, and the We Are Stars show will teach you about the cosmetic galaxies and the Earth’s origins.
+You will find these amazing stories and more experiences for the whole family.

 Free Activities

-In this Edinburgh travel guide, we also want to inform you about the fun free activities that are fun for all the family!
+In this Edinburgh travel guide, we also want to inform you about the fun, free activities for the whole family!

 The Potter Trail